What is a purchase order? How to handle purchase orders effectively on e-commerce stores?

 Some online stores have to handle hundreds or thousands of orders each month.
 So the store owner has to face a significant amount of information about orders.
+To solve with this, for example, Magento merchants can use retail management software to automate purchasing management and store operations.
 Making the order number purposefully helps to keep track of orders easily and control its status.

 Business doers do not have to memorize or look through every single order to search for the information.
 When there is a certain order that stores need to review or keep track of the order status, they only have to find the code to look for further details of the order.

 The number of orders is still minor for newly established stores.
 This is the reason why they do not want to purchase orders to indicate the number of orders they have in the eyes of their customers.
 It can cause severe damage to their store turnover.

 Exposing the information on their business performance throughout the purchase order number will be risky in your rival’s eyes.
 They can duplicate your marketing strategy if your business is going well.
 Vice versa, they will take the opportunity to dominate the market.

 Related post: Why online store need Custom Order Number?

 E-commerce store allows customers to order in bulk.
 This will help customers, especially for B2B stores, to buy as many products as they want in one order.
 This helps reduce the number of orders that an online shop has to manage.

 If you are using Magento - one of the popular commercial platforms, the Mageplaza Quick Order extension is an effective tool for your store to allow customers to order in bulk.